XRPLF/xrpl-dev-portal/content/ripplerest_api.md

 ## Bid Objects ##

 An bid object describes an offer to exchange two currencies, including the current funding status of the offer.
-Bid objects are used when retrieving an order book.
+Bid objects are used to describe bids and asks when retrieving an order book.

 | Field | Value | Description |
 |-------|-------|-------------|